pairshaped/curlingio-docs/docs/for-curlers/how-do-i-login.md

 ## Complete Walkthrough Video

 The following short video will take you through the basics of logging in.
-If you're new to Curling I/O and struggling, it might be worth watching.
+If you're new to Curling IO and struggling, it might be worth watching.

 <div className="text--center videoWrapper">
   <iframe width="100%" src="https://www.youtube.com/embed/6bzxDm_t-JA" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>